originally published in the Squat Birth Journal in 2012(-ish)

 We need to understand what is at root when a woman asks for a cervical check and offer nourishment for the deeper need.
 In my experience, and in my opinion, women do know one of two things, where they are or where they’re going.
 Our best contribution to the moment is to help her connect with her own inner knowing and guide.
 Or if we are birthing unassisted, to have a path back to ourselves prepared and ready.

 “Imaginal psychology is a recent branch of psychology which considers soul to be psychology’s primary concern.
-Central to this new discipline is the idea that the ‘soul’ expresses itself in images… This approach to psychology draws on a variety of spiritual traditions, the religious beliefs of indigenous peoples, mythology, literature and poetry, Deep Ecology, and social critique.”
+Central to this new discipline is the idea that the ‘soul’ expresses itself in images . . .
+This approach to psychology draws on a variety of spiritual traditions, the religious beliefs of Indigenous peoples (to whom the world remains in debt), mythology, literature and poetry, Deep Ecology, and social critique.”
 Wikipedia

 It’s easy to talk about the spirituality of birth in the abstract, but more difficult when we want to talk about it concretely.
 According to Imaginal Psychology, the soul, and its expressions, are of primary concern.
 We also know that birth complications can stem from external interventions, but also from internal, psychological, obstacles.
 If in fact the soul speaks in images, we might be better off exploring this language of the soul and lay off all the medical trappings of modern midwifery.